 Be honest throughout the entire application process.
 The HSF reserves the right to verify all information you submit.
 Seeing as the scholarship values integrity, it will disqualify you if it catches you in a lie.

 The HSF Scholarship is a great opportunity and one you should take advantage of.
-If you need help or want to learn about other scholarships for Hispanic students, contact MTM today!
+If you need help or want to learn about other scholarships for Hispanic students, contact GrantEd today!